 When it comes to food safety and quality, there are two critical measurements that all food manufacturers should take: moisture content and water activity.
-That being said, while both measurements might sound similar, they are NOT the same, nor are they interchangeable.
-Moisture content and water activity are measured for two different purposes, and each reveals their own insights about the yield, quality, and safety of your foods.
-Even if water activity is your primary concern, accurate moisture content analysis is essential in meeting the established standard, and it’s crucial that you understand the measurements for each.
+While these measurements might sound similar, they are NOT the same—nor are they interchangeable.

 The most effective way to ensure the long-term performance of hygroscopic materials like wood (organic materials that naturally contain water) is to carefully measure and adjust moisture content to achieve an equilibrium moisture content (or EMC) before using the material in production.